 THE PRESIDENT

-The Duties of the President shall include:
+The duties of the President shall include:

-Presiding at the general meetings of the Association and the meetings of the National Executive Council.
+Presiding at the general meetings of the Association and the meetings of the National Executive Committee.

-Directing the convening of the general meetings of the Association, meetings of the National Executive Council and the NEXCO or in accordance with the provisions of this Constitution.
+directing the convening of the general meetings of the Association and meetings of the National Executive Council and the NEXCO in accordance with the provisions of this Constitution.

 co-ordinate the activities of the Association;

-Providing direction and leadership to all committees of the Association and appoint the chairpersons and members of such committees in consultation with other members of the NEXCO;
+providing direction and leadership to all committees of the Association and appoint the chairpersons and members of such committees in consultation with other members of the NEXCO;

-Presenting at the Annual General Meeting of the Association and report highlighting the accomplishments, problems, prospects and future direction of the Association.
+presenting at the Annual General Meeting of the Association and report highlighting the accomplishments, problems, prospects and future direction of the Association.

-Acting as the principal spokesperson of the Association.
+acting as the principal spokesperson of the Association.

-Ensuring with the assistance of other National Officers efficient use or prudent investment, acquisitions and disposal of assets as may be necessary from time to time.
+ensuring with the assistance of other National Officers efficient use or prudent investment, acquisitions and disposal of assets as may be necessary from time to time.

 ensure that the objectives of the Association are being carried out;